Brush-tailed mulgara: Physical appearance

-Habitat
+Habitat and distribution

-D. blythi is widely distributed, having been observed during different expeditions in the north-western, central, and south-western areas of the arid zone of Australia.
+Dasycercus blythi is widely distributed, having been observed during different expeditions in the north-western, central, and south-western areas of the arid zone of Australia.
 While once widespread and common throughout the central deserts of Australia, a decline has been observed during the 1930s, resulting in a more fragmented distribution than previously observed.
-Considering the sedentary behavior of D. blythi, their spinifex habitat is considered unusual, as it provides a less stable environment that is prone to things such as fire.
+Considering the sedentary behavior of D. blythi, their spinifex habitat is considered unusual, as it provides a less stable environment that is prone to wildfire.

+Recent genetic analysis of most available and well-preserved tissue samples from around Australia suggests that the crest-tailed mulgara is now restricted to the central eastern deserts (Simpson Strzelecki Dunefields bioregion) of the continent, with the brush-tailed mulgara being more widespread, occurring from Queensland to near-coastal Western Australia.

+The Pilbara population of D. blythi is strongly differentiated from other populations and exhibits a stronger pattern of isolation-by-distance, suggesting that there is some demographic isolation between the Pilbara and the sandy deserts that surround it.